Featured Post

 Plug-In Drivers Not Missin' the Piston

 Electric vehicles are here to stay.
 Their market acceptance is currently small but growing and it will continue to grow.
 Why?
 Not because of gas prices, CO2 emissions, polar bears, wars for oil, or other global-scale issues.
-For some people, especially us early adopters, these reasons matter, but the reason that EVs will continue to attract more buyers is because they are a better driving experience and their owners love them.
+For some people, especially us early adopters, these reasons matter, but the reason that EVs will continue to attract more buyers is because they provide a better driving experience and their owners love them.

 J.D.
 Power rates hundreds of new car models based on feedback from verified owners.
 The buyer satisfaction ratings that they are getting for plug-in cars are consistently through the roof.
 Plug-in cars stand head and shoulders above gas-powered vehicles in these ratings.